 We provide free independent and professional advice services from an experienced team and clients to our counselling services pay only what they can afford.
 Counselling is completely free for under 18s.
-Families are key clients for our free furniture recycling project and Small Grants Programme.
-The over 50s can be as active as they wish with our clubs and classes programme and our social centre and lunch club welcomes over 65s each weekday.
+Families are key clients for our Small Grants Programme.
+The over 50s can be as active as they wish with our clubs and classes programme and our cafe welcomes diners each weekday.
 Our befrienders make regular visits to local people who are virtually housebound.
 We run a charity shop in Mitcham too.
 Our premises are used by 27 groups and over 270 volunteers currently take part in our volunteering programme.

 The early years

 In 1907 the Mayor of Wimbledon presided over a meeting to amalgamate the then existing voluntary charities with the result that the Wimbledon Guild of Social Welfare was formed.
 From 1918 until quite recently, the Mayor of Wimbledon and then of Merton was also President of The Wimbledon Guild.

 It was set up to "minister to the needs of the honest poor" and was known as The Guild of Help.
 The principles

 we adopted were based on the Elberfeld System, imported from Germany in the mid Nineteenth century.

 This involved studying the conditions that caused distress in people so that volunteers could help them out of their immediate crisis to recover "their independence and self respect".
 Personal service was seen as the truest form of charity.
 The Guild of Help dealt with 311 cases in 1907.